myquay/michael-mckenna.com/blog/content/post/_index.md

 ---
-title: Blog
+title: Posts
 url: /blog
 menu:
   main:
-    name: Blog
+    name: Posts
     weight: 2
 ---

-I've always wanted to have a blog; this is where I write about my adventures of the technical kind.
-Mostly.
+All my keystrokes that are Fit to Print.